Indosylvirana aurantiaca: Taxonomy

-Indosylvirana aurantiaca is a part of the frog genus Indosylvirana which belongs to the family Randiae.
+Indosylvirana aurantiaca is a part of the frog genus Indosylvirana which belongs to the family Ranidae.
 It was formerly considered a members of the genus Hylarana until the taxonomy of that genus was revised Indosylvirana aurantiaca was previously considered to be a possible species complex.
 Specimens recovered from Sri Lanka were previously misidentified as I. aurantiaca due to the lack of distinct color differences and morphological characteristics In 2014, a study confirmed that I. aurantiaca was endemic to the Western Ghats.
 There are no shared Hylarana sensu lato species between the Western Ghats and Sri Lanka.
 Using morphological and molecular data, seven new species were added to the Hylarana species that were previously known in the regions of the Western Ghats and Sri Lanka.
 The "small-sized" I. aurantiaca recovered from Sri Lanka was discovered to be a previously undescribed species, Indosylvirana serendipi.

 The species was first described by the Belgian-British zoologist George Albert Boulenger in 1904 as Rana aurantiaca.
 The type locality of the species is in Trivandrum, and the holotype is preserved in the Natural History Museum (BM 1947.2.2.92 formerly 1903.9.26.1).
 It was variously classified under the subgenera Hylorana, Hylarana, and Sylvirana while under the genus Rana.
 It was reclassified under Hylarana when the subgenus was split off from Rana in 2005.
 It was briefly put in Sylvirana in 2006, but Sylvirana is now considered to be a junior synonym of Hylarana.
 It now resides in Indosylvirana along with several other former Hylarana species.